 Paul Revere House:

 Address: 19 N Square, Boston, Mass

-Paul Revere House is a historic house museum where Paul Revere lived during the American Revolution.
+Paul Revere House is a historic house museum where Paul Revere lived during the American Revolution and is the oldest house in downtown Boston.
 Revere lived in the home at the time he made his famous midnight ride in 1775.

 The museum features exhibits about Revere’s ride and his business ventures, a new Education and Visitor center as well as a guided tour of the historic house.